Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 <p class="caption">(\#fig:chthreese)Group means and standard error by promotion and dow</p>
 </div>

 This model output isn't incredibly informative, but the graph gives you a lot of information.
-Once you have your model constructed you can access all the parts with a dollar sign: _mod$terms_.
-There is a lot to consider in these models when you begin making them more complex.
+Once you have your model constructed you can access all the parts with a dollar sign: `mod$terms`.
+There is a lot of information to explore in these models when you begin making them more complex.
 In this case, we can see that we have some sample issues.

 We can see that certain promotions may be more effective than others and that the day of the week may have an impact on how effective the promotion might be in absolute terms.